 The percentage of the sub-fund's assets corresponding to the use of credit derivatives is between 0% and 100%.
+The sub-fund's overall exposure, including exposure resulting from forward financial instruments, will not exceed 200%.

 Information related to counterparties of over-the-counter derivatives: